-Various insulation products are made from foam that is manufactured in the form of rigid boards, laminated panels, small foam beads, and either closed- or open-cell spray foam.
+Various insulation products are made from foam manufactured in the form of rigid boards, laminated panels, small foam beads, and either closed or open-cell spray foam.

-Closed-cell foam is made up of high-density cells that are filled with a gas that causes the foam to expand into open spaces around it.
+It is composed of high-density cells filled with a gas that causes the foam to expand into open spaces around it.
 Closed-cell spray foam insulation is one of the most efficient insulating materials available today, boasting R-values consistently higher than 6.0 per inch.

-Open-cell foam isn’t as dense and it contains air, producing a spongy texture and a lower R-value than closed-cell foam.
+This isn’t as dense as it contains air, producing a spongy texture and a lower R-value than closed-cell foam.

 Ideal for insulating concrete block walls, insulating concrete forms (ICFs), and structural insulating panels (SIPs), polystyrene is manufactured in the form of foam boards and loose-fill beads.

 Molded expanded polystyrene (MEPS) is often used for foam boards, SIPs, and ICFs.
 It is also used in foam bead form to insulate hollow wall cavities and concrete blocks.
 These are very light but not easy to control because the little beads fly everywhere.